GunnerTheCoder/My-C-Sharp/README.md

 # My-C-Sharp
-Complete Thing of all my C# Apps
+Complete Repo of all my C# Apps

+# Disclaimer
+Using or running these projects may harm your pc.
+USE WITH CARE